 Keto Eating: Examples of Daily Meals

 So you went to the store and gathered up all the ingredients to start your new Keto Lifestyle, now what?
 Let’s put them together and make some amazing meals!
 Check out these example days of Keto meals I’ve put together to offer some guidance.
 These examples are for someone consuming 1700 calories per day.
-To figure out how much you should be eating use this RMR Calculator and adjust accordingly.
+To figure out how much you should be eating use our keto macro calculator and adjust accordingly.

 This is what I’m eating most days.
 If I don’t feel like getting creative and trying new recipes, I usually fall back to meals like this.
 You can’t go wrong with eating like this on a daily basis and I would recommend that you start out simple for the first few weeks and branch out after that.